 Q- I have several Shih Tzu.
 Is it okay for them to all sleep together?

-We had a reader send us an email, wondering why it was that she otherwise very well behaved Shih Tzu acted up and seemed moody and restless when visiting with friends.
+We had a reader send us an email, wondering why it was that her otherwise very well behaved Shih Tzu started to act up and seemed moody and restless when visiting with friends.
 It turns out, that the visits usually occurred during the time that her dog usually took a nap or at least rested and had down time.